Home

 Serves 6

-* Be careful with jalapenos (and other spices too in your vegan cooking).
+Note: Be careful with jalapenos (and other spices too in your cooking).
 Dairy mellows the heat of spice, and when you're not using dairy you have to add spicy foods with a light hand.
 This recipe calls for 1 Tablespoon jalapeno pepper, chopped, which is the amount I recommend, but experiment until it suits your tastes.

-Vegan Just Biscuits
+Just Biscuits

 What can I say?
 They're just biscuits.
 With a light coconutty flavor.
 And they're very filling.